Thinking about whether to write references on your CV? While it used to be the norm to include references, it’s... Read more...

 Examples: degree qualifications, online courses and foreign language experience.

 Soft skills - also known as personal skills.
 They should have their own dedicated skills section and refer to individual characteristics, qualities and traits.
 These are much harder to teach.

-Examples: teamwork, confidence and leadership.
+Examples: teamwork, problem solving and leadership skills.

 Transferable - can be used across multiple different jobs and occupations.

-Examples: Microsoft Office knowledge and customer service skills.
+Examples: Microsoft Office knowledge and people skills.